MDIL-SNU/SIMPLE-NN_v2/README.md

 ### input.yaml
 Parameter list to control SIMPLE-NN code is listed in input.yaml.
-The simplest form of input.yaml is described below:
+The simple example of input.yaml is described below:
 ```YAML
 # input.yaml
 generate_features: true